Generating newsletter issues

 • Copy to copy the full issue, subject line, or preview text

-• Save changes to save edits to History
+• Save changes to save edits to Issues

 • Discard changes to return to the last saved version